jackadam1981/ChromeEc/docs/zephyr/zephyr_build.md

 [TOC]

-Chromium OS EC uses the `zmake` tool to build Zephyr.
+ChromiumOS EC uses the `zmake` tool to build Zephyr.

 This section describes how to build and use zmake.

 ## Environment Setup

-Follow the [Chromium OS Developer Guide] to sync the source and get the chroot setup.
+Follow the [ChromiumOS Developer Guide] to sync the source and get the chroot setup.

-It is also possible to build without a Chromium OS chroot, albeit with additional setup steps.
+It is also possible to build without a ChromiumOS chroot, albeit with additional setup steps.
 See [out-of-chroot building] if this interests you.